 Optimo Financial is continuing to work on the implementation of SMSFs, and in the production release, we plan to implement an improved methodology to overcome the current modelling limitations.

 During BETA phase, we appreciate your patience and welcome your feedback.

 Limitations of SMSF modelling in the BETA release

 If your SMSF fits the above criteria and only has one member who does not simultaneously have funds in the accumulation and pension phases, the model is already quite robust.

 However, if the SMSF has two members and/or a member with funds simultaneously in the accumulation and pension phases, Pathfinder should give reasonable projected results, but please note that there are some structures that are not strictly correct.
 These are listed in the following table.

 |Distribution of fees and expenses between members|

-Applies to the following cases: If the the share of the SMSF members varies a lot over the analysis, then members may not pay fees that are proportional to their share of the SMSF. e.g. an individual with a lower balance may be paying a higher portion of the fees than another member with a higher balance.
+Applies to the following cases: If the share of the SMSF that each member has varies a lot over the analysis, then members may not pay fees that are proportional to their share of the SMSF. e.g. an individual with a lower balance may be paying a higher portion of the fees than another member with a higher balance.

-Background: Pathfinder proportions all general fees and expenses (e.g. admin, audit and adviser fees) to each member according to their SMSF balance compared to the total SMSF balance at the start of the analysis.
-This is not strictly correct as the share should vary as the respective balances vary.
+Background: Pathfinder proportions all general fees and expenses (e.g. admin, audit and adviser fees) to each member based on their balances at the start of the analysis.
+This is not strictly correct as the share should vary as the members' respective balances vary.
 It is a reasonable approximation if the variation in the member shares are not large.
 For most cases, the fees should be relatively small compared to the total SMSF balance, so even if the fees are not allocated as strictly as required, the impact on the final outcome is expected to be minimal.

 |Fee and expense allocations between accumulation and pension phases|